liffery-com/distributed-systems-cache/README.md

   cacheKeyPrefix: 'RolesPermissionsCache:',
   cacheKeyReplaceRegex: new Regex(/:/gm), // replace the default to only replace :
   cacheKeyReplaceWith: '-', // replace the default _ with -
-  cachePopulator: () => {
+  cachePopulator: (packageJsonName: string) => {
+    // This function will be called when the cache is either not found or too old
+    // This function should do something that will create a new cache object based
+    // on the cache key requests
     RabbitMQService.msRolesPermissionsRolesRequest({
-      fromService: packageJson.name
+      fromService: packageJsonName
     });
   },
+  cachePopulatorDelete: false, // When this is true, the cache populator will not be called and a cache miss will return undefined.
+You should refill this cache on your own
   cacheMaxAgeMs: 1000 * 60 * 60 * 24 * 7, // 1 week life
   cachePopulatorMsGraceTime: 200,
   cachePopulatorMaxTries: 3,
-  // Ensuring that we only persist what we need
+  // Ensuring that we only persist what we need from the provided cache set data
   cacheSetFilter: (input: any): MsRolesPermissionsRole => {
     return input.map((input: any) => {
       return {